denten-books/plain-text/1-metaphor.md

 > [@baudrillard_selected_1988, 139-140].

 Somewhere between the sites of storage (what is) and projection (what appears to be), the computed sign undergoes a series of structural transformations.
-In the last chapter, we saw a glimpse of that process.
-What started out as a thought became a letter, a signal, a magnetic mark, a phase of the liquid crystal, and finally a ray of light.
+What starts out as a thought becomes a letter, a signal, a magnetic mark, a phase of the liquid crystal, and finally a ray of light.
 Programming languages guide thought through a series of transformations in the passage between bodies, screens, and archives.
 Languages, natural and artificial, break thought up into differentiated units.
 Simulation reassembles the units back into a continuous integrated whole.
 Texts made of discrete pixels congeal into holistic literary works.

 Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146; @jakobson_closing_1960, 355].
 In the phatic function lies the essence of formatting.

-But before we can begin to peel apart layers of form, formatting, and formula in the next chapter, I need to outline a few salient features of the computational metaphor.
-Computation proceeds through metaphor, as I will argue here.
-And the metaphor often breaks in a way that occludes the incongruence between the visible representation and the underlying material affordances of the medium.
+But before we can begin to peel apart layers of form, formatting, and formula in the next chapters, we must discover the metaphor at the heart of computation.
+Computational metaphors occlude the incongruence between visible representation and the underlying material affordances of the medium.
 What you see is not always what you get.
 We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.

-### 4.1 Metaphor Machines
+### 1.1 Verisimilitude

 To understand the "loss of resemblances" in the process of simulation, imagine communicating by telegraph in two different languages with a friend.
-Occasionally, besides whatever else you wanted to say, envision also sending a signal to your partner's device that indicated a change in the transmission language.
+Occasionally, besides whatever else you wanted to say, envision also sending a signal to your partner's device that indicates a change in the transmission language.
 Thus in addition to the message, you would also send a predetermined code that would switch the receiving apparatus from the "English language" into the "French language" mode.
 Such an instruction would attune the receiver